 Today, healthcare providers have so much electronic PHI (ePHI) data on their hands that they need to form partnerships with cloud backup and recovery solution providers in order to store and protect it all.
+They also want an easy way to access their important information whenever needed.

 Healthcare providers, of course, are covered by HIPAA – and under HIPAA, when you form a partnership with another organization that handles your PHI data, that partner organization becomes a HIPAA business associate or BA and must comply with HIPAA rules as well.